LiuN1an/Util-Tools/README.md

 You can extend modal using `props: type` and use it in your project everywhere
 ### Observer when to execute action
 It is used in pagination when scrolling
+### Moved Wrapper Component
+A component could be moved